-In various studies, the incidence of pain after completion of treatment in breast cancer patients has been measured in different (considering populations racial socioeconomic differences), with different research methods (including tools questionnaires), as well as also different assessment intervals (postoperative, preradiation or post-radiation), demonstrating the eminence of this disturbing complication.
-Edmond et al. (2018) reported that the frequency and severity of chronic pain (6 months or more) were significantly higher in breast cancer patients compared to healthy individuals (in terms of frequency, 46.5% and 12.7%, respectively, with P = 0.05).
-The authors appear to have reported only the presence or absence of pain.
-The choice of this method may be due to the subjective nature of pain, which makes comparisons between studies difficult.
-13, 16 In contrast, in the studies reviewed by Wang et al., 17 various questionnaires were used to measure pain intensity, including the VAS, which is considered a fast and valid measurement tool for self-assessment of pain in patients aged 8 and above.
-16 In the present study, the McGill Pain Questionnaire was preferred, as a more detailed test was favored, and a specialized interview was used to record the results.
+In various studies, the incidence of pain after completion of treatment in breast cancer patients has been measured in different populations (considering racial and socioeconomic differences), with different research methods (including tools and questionnaires), as well as also different assessment intervals (postoperative, pre-radiation or post-radiation), demonstrating the eminence of this disturbing complication.
+Edmond et al. (2018) reported that the frequency and severity of chronic pain (6 months or more) were significantly higher in breast cancer patients compared with healthy individuals (in terms of frequency, 46.5% and 12.7%, respectively, with P = 0.05).3 The authors appear to have reported only the presence or absence of pain.
+The choice of this method may be due to the subjective nature of pain, which makes comparisons between studies difficult.^{13, 16} In contrast, in the studies reviewed by Wang et al.,17 various questionnaires were used to measure pain intensity, including the VAS, which is considered a fast and valid measurement tool for self-assessment of pain in patients aged 8 and above.16 In the present study, the McGill Pain Questionnaire was preferred, as a more detailed test was favored, and a specialized interview was used to record the results.